Applying to University as a Care Leaver

 - University websites – Universities understand that being a care leaver brings with it a unique selection of challenges, and most of their websites will list the support that they give.
 This can include a care leaver bursary, assistance in securing 365-day accommodation, as well as general support and counselling should it be needed.

-- Stand Alone – If you don’t fit the official definition of a care leaver, but have spent time in care or time under the care of someone other than your parents, Stand Alone can offer support.
+- Stand Alone – If you don’t fit the formal definition of a care leaver, but you’ve got no contact with or support from your family, Stand Alone can offer support.
 This charity offers advice to estranged students in England and Wales, and also has online support groups for people who are estranged from their parents.

-- Buttle UK – Much like Stand Alone, Buttle UK offer financial support to young people who are estranged from their parents.
+- Buttle UK – Similar to Stand Alone, Buttle UK offer financial support to young people who receive no support from their parents or guardians.

 - School staff – Your teachers, personal tutors and careers advisors should support you to think about whether going to university or college is right for you.
 While not all staff at your school or college will be able to help with issues specifically related to being a care leaver, they should help with most other aspects of your university application, and your designated teacher and Virtual School Head should be able to help with more specific advice.